ORIGYN-SA/minting-starter/README.md

     sudo apt-get -y install cmake-qt-gui
     ```

-## Updating Deploy Script

-In the sample project (./projects/brain-matters), open the [deploy.sh](projects/brain-matters/deploy.sh) file and search for "useProxy", then change the value to "true".

-Re-run the deploy script using the instructions above.

 ## Running the Proxy

 Open a new dedicated terminal and run these two commands.